 - Department of National Defence and the Canadian Armed Forces.

 You will be taught by Cranfield's leading experts in aerospace.
 The Course Directors for the MSc Aerospace Vehicle Design are:

 - Aaron Latty, a Mechanical Engineer with experience in structural design of aircraft components.

 - Dr Shijun Guo,who has been working in the field of aircraft structures, especially structural dynamics and aeroelasticity, since the 1980’s.

 The teaching on some taught modules is supported by lectures from visiting speakers from both industry and the military.
 Former speakers have included senior representatives from:

 We use industry-standard software such as NASTRAN.
 Our rapid prototyping machine enables you to manufacture wind tunnel models from CATIA (Computer Aided Three-dimensional Interactive Application).
 Our Virtual Reality Suite enables you to design the flight deck and cabin layout in 3D.
 We also arrange visits to sites such as BAE Systems, Marshall Aerospace, GKN and RAF bases which specialise in the maintenance of military aircraft.
 This allows you to get close to aircraft and components to help with ideas for the group project.

-1st or 2nd class UK honours degree (or equivalent) in an engineering discipline.
+A first or second class UK Honours degree (or equivalent) in an engineering discipline.
 There is a limited opportunity for candidates with other qualifications to enter the course via a one-year Pre-Masters preparatory course, which provides the necessary level of knowledge of engineering principles applicable to aerospace design.

 If you are an international student you will need to provide evidence that you have achieved a satisfactory test result in an English qualification.
 The minimum standard expected from a number of accepted courses are as follows: